trusslab/meerkat/results/README.txt

 we said we gathered for inspection.
 This is because I'm a silly person who decided to do most of the filtering AFTER, we gathered potential bugs.
 This was to prevent having to call out to the linux git for every bug in Syzbot.
-The filtering was done by bisector-manager.sh, our automation aparatus.
+The filtering was done by inspector-manager.sh, our automation aparatus.
 The numbers reported in the paper are representative of the bugs that we actually attempted to inspect.

 The filtering process is as follows: